Phi Mu Alpha Sinfonia: Province governors' and collegiate province representatives' councils

 The CPRs' Council meets from December 27–31 of each year, and the PGs' Council meets during the summer of each non-convention year.
 These meetings are referred to as convocations and are usually held at Lyrecrest.
-At the convocations, the chairmen conduct training sessions for the members of their respective councils, facilitate discussions about topics of concern regarding the fraternity, and chair business sessions for the purpose of adopting formal resolutions recommending actions to the NEC.
-In convention years, members of the PG's Council arrive at the national convention site a day early for a brief meeting to prepare for their duties as members of the National Assembly but a full convocation is not held.
+At the convocations, the chairmen conduct training sessions for the members of their respective councils, facilitate discussions about topics of concern regarding the fraternity, and chair business sessions to adopt formal resolutions recommending actions to the NEC.
+In convention years, members of the PG's Council arrive at the national convention site a day early for a brief meeting to prepare for their duties as members of the National Assembly, but a full convocation is not held.

 Commission on Standards

 The Commission on Standards (COS) is the only national standing committee required under Phi Mu Alpha's National Constitution.
 The COS has three primary areas of responsibility.

 The COS is responsible for all aspects of the fraternity's Colony Program, including establishing the guidelines of the program, approving petitioning groups for colony status, and approving applications for chapter installation or reactivation that are submitted by colonies.
-For good cause, the COS may dissolve a colony at any time.
+For good cause, the COS may dissolve a colony at any time.Guide to the Colony Program, pp. 4–11.